electric-sql/pglite/docs/docs/sync.md

-# Sync using ElectricSQL
+# Sync using Electric

-At [ElectricSQL](https://electric-sql.com/) we are building a sync engine to enable realtime partial replication from Postgres to any other datastore, be it a JavaScript framework state store in a webapp, a database at the edge, or an embedded database in the mobile application.
+At [Electric](https://electric.ax/) we are building a sync engine to enable realtime partial replication from Postgres to any other datastore, be it a JavaScript framework state store in a webapp, a database at the edge, or an embedded database in the mobile application.

 To accompany Electric, we are developing a sync extension for PGlite that will enable you to synchronise a remote Postgres with PGlite.